 - On top of pasta as kids think it's parmesan cheese

-NOTE: Do not cook or bake with All-Star Nutrition Bio-Heal, as this could affect the potency.
+NOTE: Do not cook or bake with our products, as this could affect the potency.

 Use a “Special” Cup or Bottle